 Just remember, you can’t add fabric, but you can reduce it.
 For this reason, it’s best to buy a dress shirt with the proper chest and yoke.
 The waist may or may not be too wide.
 But if it is, it can be reduced quite easily and affordably.

 Types of Dress Shirt Fit

 All right, let’s talk fits.
 There are a few different types you’ll see in stores if you’re buying off-the-rack dress shirts.
 The most popular fit at present seems to be the slim fit.
 Depending on your body type, however, this might not be the best fit for you.

 As such, you want to look into the remaining types of fit, which include the classic fit, the skinny fit, and the modern fit.
 I’ll discuss each type in greater detail below, so you’ll know what to expect from them.

-As popular as they are right now, most slim-fit dress shirts aren’t comfortable.
+As popular as they are right now, most slim-fit dress shirts can be uncomfortable if you're wearing the wrong size.
 The same is typically true for jeans, polo shirts, and dress pants.
 This is because the areas that you need proper tailoring are too tight to be worn without restriction.